penpot/penpot/docs/01-Development-Environment.md

 ### Frontend ###

-The frontend build process and the http server is located on the tmux **window 1**. **Shadow-cljs** is used for build and serve the frontend code.
+The frontend build process is located on the tmux **window 1**.
+**Shadow-cljs** is used for build and serve the frontend code.
 For more information, please refer to `02-Frontend-Developer-Guide.md`.

 By default the **window 1** executes the shadow-cljs watch process, that starts a new JVM/Clojure instance if there is no one running.
-But you may also execute `shadow-cljs server`, that starts only the instance.
-And then, open another window with `Ctrl+c` and execute `shadow-cljs watch main` there.
-This way, the process that watches and recompiles connects to it and it restarts faster when your code changes.

-Finally, you can start a REPL linked to the instance and the current connected browser, by opening a third window with `Ctrl+c` and running `shadow-cljs cljs-repl main`.
+Finally, you can start a REPL linked to the instance and the current connected browser, by opening a third window with `Ctrl+c` and running `npx shadow-cljs cljs-repl main`.

+### Exporter ###

+The exporter app (clojurescript app running in nodejs) is located in **window 2**, and you can go directly to it using `ctrl+b 2` shortcut.

+There you will found the window split in two slices.
+On the top slice you will have the build process (using shadow-cljs in the same way as frontend application), and on the bot slice the script that launeches the node process.

+If some reason scripts does not stars correctly, you can manually execute `node target/app.js ` to start the exporter app.

 ### Backend ###

-The backend related environment is located in the tmux **window 2**, and you can go directly to it using `ctrl+b 2` shortcut.
+The backend related environment is located in the tmux **window 3**, and you can go directly to it using `ctrl+b 2` shortcut.

-By default the backend will be started in non-interactive mode for convenience but you can just press `Ctrl+c` and execute `./bin/repl` for start the repl.
+By default the backend will be started in non-interactive mode for convenience but you can just press `Ctrl+c` and execute `./scripts/repl` for start the repl.

 On the REPL you have this helper functions: